 Out of Syrup?
 This homemade Pancake Syrup recipe is made in minutes with just four simple ingredients.
 What’s great about this easy syrup is that it doesn’t have all the extra ingredients that store-bought syrup has.

-Easy East Pancakes
+Easy Easter Pancakes

-I’d like to say that I used my favorite pancake recipe (here) however, that wasn’t the case today.
+I’d like to say that I used my favorite pancake batter recipe (here) however, that wasn’t the case today.